Skip to main content

 Composition students come from many different backgrounds and have different career aspirations.
 Whether you are planning on a career as a professional composer writing music for the concert stage, scoring films, or composing music for video games, you will leave Boise State with the foundation you need for the next step of your career.

-Dr. Alexander allows students the opportunity to discover and explore their unique creative voice and develop their musical and compositional skills through weekly individual composition instruction, group seminars and discussions, live performances of their original works, and appropriate coursework in music theory, history, orchestration, and electronic music.
+Students discover and explore their unique creative voice and develop their musical and compositional skills through weekly individual composition instruction, group seminars and discussions, live performances of their original works and appropriate coursework in music theory, history, orchestration and electronic music.

 Back To Top